Lauge-Hansen classification of ankle injury

 1948 – Lauge-Hansen published his first definitive review on ankle fractures and an analytical review on the history of ankle fractures used as the basis of his future experimental, roentgenologic and clinical investigation

-1949 – Robert Danis published ‘Théorie et pratique de l’ostéosynthèse‘ providing early basis to classification
+1949 – Robert Danis published ‘Théorie et pratique de l’ostéosynthèse‘ including discussion of malleolar fractures providing early basis to classification

-1950 – In ‘Fractures of the ankle II‘, Lauge-Hansen combined experiment surgical and roentgenologic investigations to provide the earliest description of his classification
+1950 – In ‘Fractures of the ankle II‘, Lauge-Hansen combined experiment surgical and roentgenologic investigations to provide the earliest description of his classification.
+He defined ankle fractures by (1) foot position and (2) deforming force, with injuries occurring in a predictable sequence

-1952 – Lauge-Hansen went on to publish ‘Fractures of the ankle IV: Clinical use of genetic roentgen diagnosis and genetic reduction’ (1952); ‘Fractures of the ankle V: Pronation-dorsiflexion fracture’ (1953) and ‘Fractures of the ankle III: Genetic roentgenologic diagnosis of fractures of the ankle’ (1954)
+1952-1954 – Lauge-Hansen published ‘Fractures of the ankle IV: Clinical use of genetic roentgen diagnosis and genetic reduction’ (1952); ‘Fractures of the ankle V: Pronation-dorsiflexion fracture’ (1953) and ‘Fractures of the ankle III: Genetic roentgenologic diagnosis of fractures of the ankle’ (1954)

-1972 – Bernhard Georg Weber developed and popularised the Danis-Weber classification system most commonly used in practice today
+1972 – Bernhard Georg Weber developed and popularised the Danis-Weber classification system widely used due to simplicity and reproducibility.

-2010/2013 – Kwon, Rodriguez et al studied YouTube videos and correlated mechanisms of injury with radiographic findings.
+2010/2013 – Kwon et al and Rodriguez et al studied YouTube videos and correlated mechanisms of injury with radiographic findings.
 They found that when injury video clips were matched to their corresponding X-rays, the Lauge-Hansen classification system had a 65% (17 of 26 ankle fractures) consistency rate in predicting fracture patterns from the deforming-injury mechanism.
 However the AO/OTA classification system had an improved consistency rate of 81% (21 of 26 ankle fractures)

 Associated Persons